yochaigal/cairn/resources/monsters/crypt-thing.md

 grand_parent: Resources
 ---

-# Crypt Thing
+# Crypt Guardian

-12 HP, 3 Armor, 8 STR, 11 DEX, 14 WIL, ethereal claws (1d8)
+12 HP, 14 WIL, ethereal claws (d8)

 - An animated skeleton clothed in billowing robes.
 Its eye sockets are hypnotically red.
-- Defenders of crypts & tombs, and will not attack if left undisturbed.
+Defends crypts & tombs, and will not attack if left undisturbed.
-- No armor against magical attacks.
+- Non-magical attacks are impaired against it.
-- Casts Teleport at will.
-Anyone in eyesight is teleported to a random room in the crypt.
+- Can at will teleport a target in eyesight to a random room in the crypt.